-In the southern part of Texas, contact an experienced Edinburg car accident attorney.
-Most car accident lawyers offer a free initial consultation, so you have nothing to lose.
+In the southern part of Texas, contact an Edinburg car accident lawyer.
+Most car accident attorneys offer a free initial consultation, so you have nothing to lose.

 If you are able to reach a final agreement with the insurance company through your own negotiations, verify the agreement immediately with a letter to the claims adjuster.

 To summarize, here are five key points to remember about negotiating with an insurance company:

-- Know the facts about the accident and the damages better than the adjuster does.
+Know the facts about the accident and the damages better than the adjuster does.
 Be fully, thoroughly prepared.

-- Be patient.
+Be patient.
 Never appear anxious or in a hurry to settle.

-- Try to be helpful.
+Try to be helpful.
 The claims adjuster needs any information you can provide.
 The adjuster wants to settle the matter as much as you do.

 Be professional and sober.
 In most cases, the adjuster is only doing his or her job, so a rude or flippant attitude can’t help.

 Always make certain to get everything in writing.

 WHAT IF AN INSURANCE COMPANY ACTS IN BAD FAITH?

 When a settlement has been reached, and you’ve sent a confirmation letter, your compensation should arrive shortly.
 If it doesn’t, Texans can take an insurance company to court for unfair settlement practices.

 An insurance company’s bad faith can include:

-- an endless “investigation” to delay payment
+an endless “investigation” to delay payment

 offering weak or misleading reasons for denying your claim

-- a payment delayed with no explanation or reason
+a payment delayed with no explanation or reason

-- a payment that’s merely a small percent of a claim’s actual worth
+a payment that’s merely a small percent of a claim’s actual worth